BELOW IS A COPY OF PRIOR YEARS POSTINGS, AS THE ORIGINAL BLOG HOSTING SERVICE WAS CHANGED.

 •Possession of Child Abusive Material (child pornography)

-•Aggravated Indecent Exposure toward a minor
+•Aggravated Indecent Exposure toward a minor•Unlawful Imprisonment of a minor

 •Criminal Sexual Conduct 4th Degree and Criminal Sexual Assault of an adult